hm-lang/core/proposals/README.md

 `Array` is `Array_0`.

-Fixed-count arrays can be passed in without a copy to functions taking an array as an immutable argument, but will be of course copied into a resizable array if the argument is mutable.
+Fixed-count arrays can be passed in without a copy to functions taking an array as a readonly argument, but will be of course copied into a resizable array if the argument is mutable.
 Some examples:

 ```
-# immutable array of count 4
+# readonly array of count 4
 Int4: int_4 = [-1, 5, 200, 3450]
 # mutable array of fixed-count 3:
 Vector3; dbl_3 = [1.5, 2.4, 3.1]